 Most of the amputations we see are below the knee, but you'll see them coming all the way up to the hip.

 Once you get above the knee, that energy expenditure is more than 100 percent greater than it is for an able-bodied person.
 It takes strong will and endurance and strength to walk with an above-the-knee amputation.

 In fact, some people with above-the-knee amputations aren't able to walk even with prosthetics, but we'll fit them for the prosthetics simply to make it easier for them to transfer from their bed to their wheelchair.

-So not all prosthetics are just for getting around.
+Shah: That's right.
 Sometimes, they're just for transfers or even cosmetic reasons: Some patients don't want to be seen as not having a leg.

-Mowrer: It truly varies from person to person.
+Shah: It truly varies from person to person.
 The traumatic victims may be up and moving around much more quickly with their prosthetics.

 Patients with vascular disease, diabetes or stroke, may have been confined to bed for months, maybe even a year before they have the amputation, so they're very deconditioned from that and will likely have a longer road to recovery.

 That means family members and friends will have to help out for a longer period of time with things like grocery shopping, cleaning, paying bills and even bathing and dressing the patient.